Miami Construction Industry

 There is an ample supply of licensed and qualified architects and engineers.
 As can be expected, some are better than others.

 There is an ample supply of general contractors as well.
 Again, some are better than others.
-Good residential contractors that price their project reasonably are hard to come by.
+Good residential contractors that price their projects reasonably are hard to come by.
 I have one with whom I like to work.
 Here are some tips on hiring a general contractor.

 The Construction Trades

 The licensed trades, such as electricians and plumbers are easy to obtain.
 There is a dearth of good carpenters, both rough and finish.
 Except for a few well-organized drywall companies, the drywall trade is in the hands of immigrants, probably illegal.
 But if it weren’t for them, we probably wouldn’t have any at all.
 Because Florida is a right-to-work state, there are few unions.
 This causes a continuous lack of qualified tradesmen.

 CALL OR EMAIL